lnfernux/lnfernux.github.io/_posts/2018-11-01-securingwindowsserver13.md

 #### Install and configure Security Compliance Manager

-Important to note, from 2017 and onwards Microsoft retired SCM, [click here](https://blogs.technet.microsoft.com/secguide/2017/06/15/security-compliance-manager-scm-retired-new-tools-and-procedures/) for reference.
+Important to note, from 2017 and onwards [Microsoft retired SCM](https://blogs.technet.microsoft.com/secguide/2017/06/15/security-compliance-manager-scm-retired-new-tools-and-procedures/).
 This WILL impact the exam.
 The reference material I worked with referenced SCM a bunch, but there "new kid on the block" is the [Security Compliance Toolkit](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-compliance-toolkit-10), or SCT for short.

 You need to download SCM v4.0 to configure WS16 and W10